poornimah67-blip/B.Tech-C-programs/README.md

 20. code to check maximum of 3 values using conditional operator (ternary)
 21. Program to calculate profit or loss based on cost price and selling price
 22.  code to find youngest one
 23. code to find youngest one using ternary operation
+24.  code for smart water distribution system